DjangoCon US 2025 Recap¶

 He had no idea it was his first day sober.
 Returning home, he found his family there to stage an intervention.
 He accepted the help that was being offered.

 He had to be open that he was being intentional to no longer drink.
-Tim was assured that recovery is part of DjangoCon US diversity initatives and welcome.
+Tim was assured that recovery is part of DjangoCon US diversity initiatives and welcome.
 Steps were taken to de-emphasize alcohol, and local recovery groups were added to the conference website.

 Tim was going to focus on tech in his talk, but that changed on Friday when he found out his co-worker Lindsay Rees has passed away.